David N. Taylor

-Carl serves as the chief lobbyist for the association and focuses on legislative research and analysis, bill tracking, and grassroots activation through PMA's Advocacy Toolkit.
+Carl serves as the chief lobbyist for the association and focuses on legislative research and analysis, bill tracking, and grassroots activation.
 He also maintains the PMA partnership with the Business Industry PAC in Washington, DC by deploying the "Pennsylvania Prosperity Project;" a toolkit for employers to engage their employees in voter registration and legislative issue education.
 He has successfully maintained relationships with key state legislators, legislative staff, as well as congressional members and congressional staff.
 To better advocate pro-growth policies, Carl focuses on building coalitions with allied stakeholders such as regional manufacturing associations, trade groups, and national advocacy organizations.
 He also directs the expenditures and strategy of PMA PAC, the affiliated political action committee of PMA.

-While at Elizabethtown College, Carl served on the successful campaign of state Senator Mike Folmer (R-48).
+While at Elizabethtown College, Carl served on a successful Pennsylvania State Senate campaign.
 Upon graduation, he accepted a position as an Issue Manager with the Pennsylvania Business Council where he focused on the policy areas of energy, environment, health care, workforce development, and lawsuit abuse reform.
 Immediately prior to joining PMA in May of 2012, Marrara worked as the Manager of Government Relations for the Pennsylvania Pharmacists Association (PPA).
 While at PPA, he managed PharmPAC and acted as the chief lobbyist for the organization.

 Carl graduated with a Bachelor of Arts in Political Science from Elizabethtown College in 2009, and obtained a Master of Arts in Public Policy from New England College in 2012.
 Additionally, he serves as a part-time lecturer for New England College and as a guest lecturer in a variety of educational settings.
 In the community, Carl serves as the President-emeritus of the Harrisburg Chapter Elizabethtown College Alumni and as a volunteer advisor for the Pennsylvania Free Enterprise Week.
 As a life-long Pennsylvanian hailing from Danville, Carl now calls Mechanicsburg home with his wife Kelly and daughters Abigail and Layla.